Offering a custom partner connector

 -

 Saves the connection.
-At this point, DataLens deploys a standard dashboard based on connector data.
+At this point, DataLens will deploy a standard dashboard based on the connector data.

 ClickHouse® is a registered trademark of ClickHouse, Inc